gorse-io/goat/README.md

 ## Prerequisites

-Ubuntu is the recommended operating system for GoAT.
 The following packages are required:

 - Ubuntu for AMD64: